wasmi-labs/wasmi/SECURITY.md

 If you think that your report might be eligible for the Bug Bounty Program, please mark this during the submission.
 Please check up-to-date [Parity Bug Bounty Program rules](https://www.parity.io/bug-bounty) for more information about our Bug Bounty Program.

-**Warning:** This is an unified `SECURITY.md` file for the Paritytech GitHub Organization.
+**Warning:** This is a unified `SECURITY.md` file for the Paritytech GitHub Organization.
 The presence of this file does not mean that this repository is covered by the Bug Bounty program.
 Please always check the Bug Bounty Program scope for the information.